POEM: BUCKET BRIGADE – Owed to Karen Krause

 You can download a printer-friendly PDF version of this poem here: Bucket-Brigade-Owed-to-Karen-Krause

 Karen Krause asked me to write this letter.
 Karen died peacefully on Monday October 21, 2013.
 She wanted to give thanks, especially for her friendships and experiences in her final months.
 She was in hospice care since July.
-Karen decided to forgo treatment to maintain her quality of in her remaining .
+Karen decided to forgo treatment to maintain her quality of life in her remaining time.
 She and her doctor were content with this decision.
 She lived and died as a nurse and a patient, without regrets.
-She was tremendously thankful to be able to stay home and maintain her independence for most of her hospice .
+She was tremendously thankful to be able to stay home and maintain her independence for most of her hospice experience.

 Karen was deeply grateful for her friends and colleagues — and Karen had a way of making friends colleagues and colleagues friends.
 Karen continued to bring people together until the very end, just as she had brought people together her whole life.
-She was heartened by the outpouring of visitation, , medical help, pastoral counseling, assistance of all kinds, and abundant words of encouragement.
+She was heartened by the outpouring of visitation, food, medical help, pastoral counseling, assistance of all kinds, and abundant words of encouragement.

 Her last months were invaluable for Karen recognizing her own humility.
-Her often unsung was just her way: “that's Karen.”
-Karen's dedication and perseverance inspired countless others, yet, she was faithfully, even doggedly, focused on higher purposes than herself.
+Her often unsung work was just her way: “that’s Karen.”
+Karen’s dedication and perseverance inspired countless others, yet, she was faithfully, even doggedly, focused on higher purposes than herself.
 Many friends shared what she meant to them, the positive contribution that she made to who they are.
 This enabled Karen to better see and more fully appreciate how important her life has been to others.
-Hopefully, such realizations helped serve as just wages for decades of serving others.
+Hopefully, such realizations helped serve as just wages for decades of work serving others.

 Please see Karen’s obituary in the Toledo Blade Obituary, Foth Dorfmeyer Funeral Home and Toledo Blade Featured Article for more about Karen’s life.